 - Outward Bound programmes

-MPI is introducing career pathways, aimed at making the career opportunities and progression throughout MPI clear to you.
-The pathways will outline possible career progression in MPI and also detail the developmental opportunities that MPI will provide to support the movement.
+MPI career pathways aim to make career opportunities and progression across MPI clear to everyone.
+The pathways outline possible career progression in MPI and also describe the developmental opportunities that MPI provides to support it.

 Developing our leaders